Websoft9/plugin-appstore/README.md

 ### Release

+#### When

 Two scenarios that trigger this plugin release:

 * Add new functions for this plugin
 * [Websoft9](https://github.com/Websoft9/websoft9) release

+#### How

+You should following the standard [release process](https://github.com/Websoft9/websoft9/blob/main/docs/plugin-developer.md#release).

-This creates the official release zipball and publishes as upstream release to GitHub.
+Every release will creates the official release zipball and publishes as upstream release to GitHub

 ## License